Pitmairen/selection-search/README.md

 #Changelog

+*0.8.13*
+- Fix visual bug in search engine list on options page
+- Fix bug in context menu when used the "openall" option
+- Fix separator alignment in icon only styles
+- Added option to sort search engines by usage count

 *0.8.12*
 - Fix POST searches which are no linger double urlencoded
 - Remove the the {%-s} added in the previouse release which is no longer needed

 *0.8.11*
 - Added new placeholder that don't encode spaces {%-s}